callstack/byorg-ai/docs/src/docs/core/context.md

 # Context

-Context is an object that is holding informations about the currently processed message.
-It allows you to change the behaviour of your assistant in the runtime, or to change the flow of processed message.
+The `context` object holds information about the currently processed message.
+It allows you to modify the behavior of your assistant at runtime or alter the message processing flow.

-Context can be changed by [middlewares](./plugins.md) during the message processing flow to implement highly-flexible logic or rules (e.g. authentication, RAG, etc)
+`Context` can be modified by [middlewares](./plugins.md) during the message processing flow to implement highly flexible logic or rules (e.g., authentication, RAG, etc.).

-Here are properties that you can find in the context:
+### Properties in Context

 ```js
 export type RequestContext = {